-Reno’s arts scene is growing with murals and art pieces located throughout downtown and Midtown.
+Reno’s arts scene is growing with murals and life-size sculptures located throughout downtown and Midtown.
 Located along the Truckee River, City Plaza is also home to two former Burning Man pieces – BELIEVE and Space Whale.
 Search for even more Burning Man sculptures along Reno’s Neon Line.
 Known as the only accredited art museum in Nevada, the Nevada Museum of Art has permanent and rotating collections from world-renowned artists for you to see.
 If cars are more your speed, the National Automobile Museum showcases more than 200 eye-popping cars and authentic street scenes.
 Take a walk through downtown and Midtown to see more than 100 murals painted by local, national and international artists.

 Reno Tahoe provides multiple options for getting around town, such as: